rubyonjets/jets/docs/_docs/install.md

 ## Prerequisites and Dependencies

+Jets works on macosx and linux variants.
+Jets does not work on windows.
+For windows, recommend considering [Cloud9 IDE](https://aws.amazon.com/cloud9/).
+There are some nice advantages like [Faster Development](https://rubyonjets.com/docs/faster-development/).

 ### Ruby

 Jets uses Ruby 2.5, and code written with patch variants of it should also work.